bediniupi/AlmaSet2Analytics/README.md

 # Alma-AlmaSet2Analytics

-Use an Alma set or other list of data in csv file as basis for Analytics analysis, modifing an exported file with the analysis in XML format adding a IN filter with the data collected.
+Use an Alma set or list of data in csv file as a basis for Analytics analysis, modifing an exported file with the analysis in XML format adding a IN filter with the data collected.
 Remember to set a filter "is Prompted" in Analytics to the column you want to convert.

 ## Usage